-This video will walk you through this violin scale warm up.
-Once you get comfortable with the warm up, try playing along with me in the video.
+This video will walk you through this violin scale warm-up.
+Once you get comfortable with the warm-up, you can try it for yourself.

-Take some time to grasp the section of the warm up leading up to the eighth notes.
-Depending on how long you’ve been playing violin, you may need to practice it for a few weeks.
+Take some time to grasp the warm-up section leading up to the eighth notes.
+Depending on how long you’ve been playing violin, you may need to practice for a few weeks.

 Once you’re ready, try playing along with the 16th-note routine outlined in this video:

-Learn to play this warm-up proficiently (all notes in tune and you can work smoothly and seamlessly from half notes to 16th notes) before you move on to another scale.
+Learn to play this warm-up proficiently (all notes in tune, and you can work smoothly and seamlessly from half notes to 16th notes) before moving on to another scale.